 When you eat out in Auckland, restaurants and cafes may offer table service, or you may need to order food at the counter.
 If you order at the counter, you usually pay immediately, before eating.
 If there’s table service, when you are finished eating, it’s customary to get up and pay at the counter, rather than asking for a bill to be brought to the table.

-Always swim between the red and yellow flags, especially at West Coast surf beaches © Justin Foulkes / Lonely Planet
+Lifeguards monitor the swimming areas that are between the red and yellow flags © Justin Foulkes / Lonely Planet

 The striking black sand beaches on the West Coast of the city are known for their big waves and good surf.
 However, there can also be strong currents and rips at those beaches, and it pays to be careful when swimming.
 If you want to swim at one of the West Coast beaches, swim between the flags as these areas are monitored by lifeguards.